lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Quick Learning

 ## Constructive Feedback Received
--  The feedback was "Do not just criticize, but also propose the solution"
 -  When I just joined my first team in Amazon, I criticized a lot of artifacts built by my team.
 Such as coding styles, the coding standards, the abuse the duplicate code, absense of designs and docs.
-But my team member
+But my team members didn't buy it even though most of the time I was corrent.
+I received the feedback that "Do not just criticize, but also propose the solution".
+So I got it, I had to  earn trust first.
+For each item that I proposed, I did a lot of research both internally and externally.
+I also

 ## Leadership